Thornton Bay

-Thornton Bay is a settlement on the west coast of the Coromandel Peninsula of New Zealand, between Te Puru to the north and Whakatete Bay to the south. runs through it.
-Ngarimu Bay immediately to the south is considered to be part of the same urban area by Statistics New Zealand.
+Thornton Bay is a settlement on the west coast of the Coromandel Peninsula of New Zealand, between Te Puru to the north and Ngarimu Bay to the south. runs through it.

 Thornton's Bay was named for R. Thornton, an orchardist who settled in the area in 1890.
 Ngarimu Bay is named after Moana-Nui-a-Kiwa Ngarimu, the first Māori person to be awarded the Victoria Cross.

 Demographics

 Thornton Bay-Ngārimu Bay is described by Statistics New Zealand as a rural settlement.
 It covers 0.95 km2 and had an estimated population of as of with a population density of people per km^{2}.
 Thornton Bay-Ngārimu Bay is part of the larger Thames Coast statistical area.